 The subject property is located on N Jane Street near its intersection with Frankfort Avenue.
 The property is rectangular in shape, and currently developed with a single-family residential structure, with a detached garage on the rear alley.
-The applicant proposes a change in zoning to permit the redevelopment of a portion of the garage into a studio-style dwelling unit.
+The applicant is renovating the property, having demolished a dilapidated addition on the rear of the principal structure in order to reconstruct it on the same footprint with a two-story camelback-style addition.
+The applicant proposes a change in zoning to permit the redevelopment of the garage into one dwelling unit, with two in the principal structure.
 The surrounding properties are in single-family residential use, with commercial uses located across the railroad tracks to the south, and multi-family residential use located to the north across Sycamore Avenue.